 - ¼ cup maple syrup - sub honey or agave

-- 2 Tbsp coconut oil - melted, or any other oil
+- 2 tablespoon coconut oil - melted, or any other oil

-- 3 Tbsp almond milk - or any type of milk
+- 3 tablespoon almond milk - or any type of milk

 - 2 cup almond flour - see notes for substitute